W. J. Varley: Education and career

 Varley was born in 1904, near Castle Hill, Almondbury, West Yorkshire.
 He attended the University College of Wales, Aberystwyth (now Aberystwyth University) in the mid-1920s, where he was taught by the geographer, H. J. Fleure (1877–1969).
 In any early paper he acknowledged the influence of a 1917 paper on "valleyward movement" of population by Fleure and W. E. Whitehouse.

 Varley lectured in geography at the University of Liverpool in the 1930s, where his notable students included Margaret Jones née Owen (1916–2001).
 Owen and Tom Jones, later her husband, participated in several of Varley's excavations during the 1930s.
-After his National Service, Varley left the university in January 1946.
+After his National Service in World War II, Varley left the university in January 1946.
 He worked in Ghana (then the Gold Coast) from 1947 to 1956, where he was professor of geography at the newly founded University College of the Gold Coast (now the University of Ghana), then based at Achimota.
 Around 1960 he took up a post with Cyril Bibby at Hull Teacher Training College.